-Since George Miller unleashed Mad Max: Fury Road into cinemas last year I’ve been waiting for one thing, the inevitable rip-offs.
-When Miller gave us Mad Max and Mad Max II (aka The Road Warrior) back in the late 70s and early 80s we were inundated with countless post-apocalyptic Mad Max rip-offs, but we have yet to see an army of low budget Road Warriors following Miller’s latest installment.
-So until that happens let’s look at the first post-apocalyptic film from one of the kings of the genre, Cirio H. Santiago and his film Stryker.
+Since George Miller unleashed Mad Max: Fury Road into cinemas last year I’ve been waiting for one thing, the inevitable rip-offs, for when Miller gave us Mad Max and Mad Max II (aka The Road Warrior) back in the late 70s and early 80s we were inundated with countless post-apocalyptic Mad Max rip-offs, but we have yet to see an army of low budget Road Warriors following Miller’s latest installment.
+So until that happens let’s look at the first post-apocalyptic film from one of the kings of the genre, Cirio H. Santiago, and his film Stryker.

 The movie tries to get a bit deeper into the philosophical ramifications of power.
 Kardis and Trun both want power but Trun assures his brother that he’s “One of the good guys” so he won’t abuse it like Kardis does.
-Delha’s dad has been complete dick by hording the water all these years, but then when Trun is let in he starts to immediately take over with the “power corrupts and absolute power corrupts absolutely” schtick.
-A disgusted Stryker decides he can’t handle working for “The Man” even if it is his own brother and he takes a hike, but not before giving Delha a farewell kiss.
+Delha’s dad has been a complete dick by hoarding the water all these years, but then when Trun is let in he starts to immediately take over with the “power corrupts and absolute power corrupts absolutely” schtick.
+A disgusted Stryker decides he can’t handle working for “The Man” even if it is his own brother, and he takes a hike, but not before giving Delha a farewell kiss.
 Stryker is then almost immediately captured by Kardis’s soldiers.

-Aside from some simplistic rhetoric from a couple of the characters this is just your garden variety Mad Max rip-off with one key component missing and that would be in providing us with a likable hero or even anti-hero.
-Stryker is just plain boring, he is given almost no dialogue in one assumes is supposed to give some kind of mystique to his character, but really it makes him out to be a bit of a bore.
-And aside from being shown to be a good shot with a rifle there isn’t much more to him.
-His kissing Delha goodbye is clearly something they thought was required for the story but they didn’t bother putting anything in the script that would justify it.
-The running time is even padded out further by giving Bandit a love interest as well, and like Stryker’s it serves no purpose other than to allow Bandit to be kind of sad at the end when she dies in battle.
+Aside from some simplistic rhetoric from a couple of the characters, this is just your garden variety Mad Max rip-off, with one key component missing, and that would be in providing us with a likable hero, or even anti-hero.
+Stryker is just plain boring, he is given almost no dialogue, in one assumes is supposed to give some kind of mystique to his character, but really it makes him out to be a bit of a bore.
+And aside from being shown to be a good shot with a rifle, there isn’t much more to him.
+His kissing Delha goodbye is clearly something they thought was required for the story, but they didn’t bother putting anything in the script that would justify it.
+The running time is even padded out further by giving Bandit a love interest as well, and like Stryker’s, it serves no purpose other than to allow Bandit to be kind of sad at the end when she dies in battle.